Deterministic and Randomized Actuator Scheduling With Guaranteed Performance Bounds

 \section{Introduction}

 Over the past few years, controllability and observability properties of complex dynamical networks have been subjects of intense study in the controls community~\cite{Alex2014,pasqualetti2014controllability, liu2016control, 7962975,muller1972analysis, tzoumas2016minimal,7171062, segio2017,NozariACC,yaziciouglu2016graph,summers2016submodularity, pequito2015complexity}.
 This interest stems from the need to steer or observe the state of large-scale, networked systems such as the power grids \cite{chakrabortty2011control}, social networks, biological and genetic regulatory networks \cite{ChandraBD11,marucci2009turn,rajapakse2012can}, and traffic networks \cite{SiamiTAC18}.
-While the classical notion of controllability, introduced by Kalman in \cite{kalman1963mathematical} is quite well understood, the question of controllability and the dependence of various measures of controllability or observability on number and location of sensors and actuators in networked systems are not fully understood \cite{ATHANS1972397}.
+While the classical notion of controllability and observability, introduced by Kalman in \cite{kalman1963mathematical} is quite well understood, the dependence of various measures of controllability or observability on number and location of sensors and actuators in linear systems have been subject of study for nearly 5 decades \cite{ATHANS1972397}.
 Often times, there is a need to steer or estimate the state of a large-scale, networked control system with as few actuators/sensors as possible, due to issues related to cost and energy depletion.
 The desire to perform control/estimation using a sparse set of actuators/sensors spans various application domains, ranging from infrastructure networks (e.g., water and power networks) to multi-robot systems and the study of the human connectome.
 For example, energy conservation through efficient utilization of sensors and actuators can help extend the duration of battery life in networks of mobile sensors and multi-agent robotic networks; estimating the whole state of the power grid using fewer measurement units will help reduce the cost of monitoring the network for systemic failures, etc.